awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoints.md

 Be aware of the following for specific types of Global Accelerator endpoints:

-**Application Load Balancer endpoints**
+**Load balancer endpoints**
 + An Application Load Balancer endpoint can be internet\-facing or internal\.
+An Network Load Balancer endpoint must be internet\-facing\.

 **EC2 instance endpoints**
 + An EC2 instance endpoint can't be one of the following types: C1, CC1, CC2, CG1, CG2, CR1, CS1, G1, G2, HI1, HS1, M1, M2, M3, or T1\.